mvklumpp/Blackbirds/README.md

 # Blackbirds

-This repository contains code associated with the following manuscript: Immune function varies during adult primary moult but not juvenile body moult in a European passerine (submitted, May 2025)
+This repository contains code associated with the following manuscript: Immune function varies during adult primary moult but not juvenile body moult in a European passerine (Klumpp & Hegemann, submitted, May 2025)

 ## Code